 - Neglected appearance

-Protecting Your Child From Signs of Child Abuse in Daycares
+Protecting Your Child From Signs of Child Mistreatment in Daycares

 All daycare centers are not guilty of neglecting or abusing the kids who are dependent on them each day.
 In fact, the majority of daycare providers are responsible, showing compassion and concern for the children’s best interests.
 It is estimated that only 3 percent of reported child abuse cases take place in child care facilities.
 Despite this modest figure, it only takes one negligent daycare organization to cause your child great harm with negative effects that can linger for years to come.